Camarillo White Horse Association

 I have a white horse.
 Can I register it as a Camarillo White Horse?

 No, only horses that are proven and/or documented to be by or out of a Camarillo White Horse can be registered with our Association.
-The Association also maintains a separate registry for non-whites by or out of a registered Camarillo White Horse.
+The Association also maintains a separate registry for non-whites (or whites that don't carry the specific gene unique to the Camarillo White Horses) by or out of a registered Camarillo White Horse.

 © Camarillo White Horse Association, all rights reserved.
 No images may be copied or reproduced in any form without explicit written permission from CWHA.